donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

   ![](screenshots/cyberduck_webdav_config.png)

 3. Click on the saved bookmark to make connection.
 You will be asked for a login password.
 Please fill in the _one-time password_ of your [data-access account](data_access_account.md) retrieved from the CMS portal.
+In the `Login` window, make sure you tick the option `Save password`.

   ![](screenshots/cyberduck_connect_via_bookmark.png)